 Each Fund may invest in equity securities.
 Equity securities represent ownership interests in a company or partnership and consist of common stocks, preferred stocks, warrants to acquire common stock, securities convertible into common stock, and investments in master limited partnerships.
 Investments in equity securities in general are subject to market risks that may cause their prices to fluctuate over time.
 Fluctuations in the value of equity securities in which a Fund invests will cause the NAV of the Fund to fluctuate.
 The value of equity securities may decline as a result of factors directly relating to the issuer, such as decisions made by its management or lower demand for its products or services.
 An equity security's value also may decline because of factors affecting not just the issuer, but also companies in the same industry or in a number of different industries, such as increases in production costs.
 The value of an issuer's equity securities also may be affected by changes in financial markets that are relatively unrelated to the issuer or its industry, such as changes in interest rates or currency exchange rates.
 Global stock markets, including the U.S. stock market, tend to be cyclical with periods when stock prices generally rise and periods when stock prices generally decline.
 The Funds may purchase equity securities traded in the United States on registered exchanges or in the OTC market.
 The Funds also may purchase equity securities traded on exchanges all over the world.
+Equity securities generally have greater price volatility than fixed income securities.
+Equity securities are currently experiencing heightened volatility and therefore, the Fund's investments in equity securities are subject to heightened risks related to volatility.
 The Funds may invest in the types of equity securities described in more detail below.